We Hope You Enjoy Your DIY Valentine Crystals

 Crystals

-A crystal is defined as a solid material formed by molecules connected in a repetitive pattern, called a crystal system.
+A crystal is a solid material formed by molecules connected in a repetitive pattern, called a crystal system.
 If you look at a crystal closely, you will see that it was formed with straight edges and flat surfaces.
-It may take time for mother nature to form dazzling crystals such as amethysts and quartz, but did you know that salt and sugar are crystals too?
+Mother Nature may need time to form dazzling crystals, but did you know that salt and sugar are manmade crystals?

 Crystal System

-A crystal system is defined as one of seven categories of crystals classified according to the possible relations of its crystal axes.
-These categories include the cubic, tetragonal, orthorhombic, trigonal, hexagonal, monoclinic, and triclinic crystal systems.
-Each system is recognized by the geometric parameters of its unit cell, which is the simplest repeating unit in the crystal.
+A crystal system is one of seven categories of crystals classified according to the possible relations of its crystal axes.
+These categories include the cubic, tetragonal, orthorhombic, trigonal & hexagonal, monoclinic, and triclinic crystal systems.
+Each system is recognized by the geometric parameters of its unit cell, the simplest repeating unit in the crystal.

 Crystal Investigation

-Do your kids have access to a magnifying glass or microscope?
+Do your kids have access to a magnifying glass or a microscope?
 Can you get your hands on some crystals?
-If you were able to answer yes to both questions, your kids may enjoy doing an investigation of their own.
+If so, your kids may enjoy doing an investigation of their own.
 Help them gather the facts, record their observations, and see if they can guess which crystal system they’re looking at.
 Our Crystal System Guide for Beginners can help them get started.
 You can also encourage them to go online for additional information.

-Note: Don’t forget, salt and sugar are two common household crystals your kids can start their investigation with.
-Salt is made of tiny cube-shaped crystals, putting it in the cubic system.
-Sugar is made of crystals that are oblong shaped with slanted ends, putting it in the monoclinic system.
+Don’t forget: Salt and sugar are two common household crystals your kids can start their investigation with.
+Salt, which is in the cubic system, is made up of tiny cube-shaped crystals.
+Sugar, which is in the monoclinic system, is made up of oblong-shaped crystals with slanted ends.

 DIY VALENTINE CRYSTALS RECIPES

-We investigated three popular DIY Crystal ‘recipes’ this month and saw images of some very stunning crystals online.
-But which of these recipes worked the best?
-We were surprised to find that all three methods formed amazing crystals for some people, yet for others, the only thing that grew was their kid’s disappointment.
 In the end, we decided to test all three methods.
-We created quite a few alum powder, Borax, and Epsom salt crystals.
-Unfortunately, these crystals didn’t always turn out the way we thought they would.
+We created several alum powder, Borax, and Epsom salt crystals.
+Unfortunately, these crystals didn’t always turn out how we thought they would.
 But which crystals were our favorite?
 Which of the three methods worked best for us?
-Which method do we recommend you try with your kids?
-Check out our Investigation Tab below to find the answers to these questions and more.
+Our Investigation Tab below explains why we preferred the Borax and Epsom salt methods.

 Supply List